amma/anna (personal name) + bile Old English headland, promontory. Population - 6,025.

 Amble is the first place of interest, with a population, on your way up the South Northumberland coast.
 Too small to be thought of as a port and never deep enough for a dock, the fishing fleet has always been fairly so-so and that boat repair yard simply functional.

-That was reflected in the town, which while always welcoming was a bit underwhelming.
-Queen Street serviced the needs of the locals over any visitors but that was all before the explosion.
+That was reflected in the town, which while welcoming was, erm, underwhelming.
+Queen Street serviced the needs of the locals over any visitors, but that was all before the explosion.
 The explosion?

 The old Greek philosopher Epicurus posited 'wisdom and culture' over the 'pleasure of the stomach' so epicurean, as an enjoyment of good food and drink, is used in the post-modern sense.
-That, by the way, is something you too might discover when you come to double-check the spelling and the meaning.
+That, by the way, is something you too might discover when double-checking the spelling, and the meaning.

-Slightly misleading in that the purpose-built block at the bottom of Queen Street used to fill you in on all things local but it's a micropub now filling you up with local beer and cheese.
+What was the Tourist Information, the purpose-built block at the bottom of Queen Street used to fill you in on all things local, but it's a micropub now filling you up with local beer and cheese.

 More regeneration outside and the sundial sculpture is accurate to 15 minutes, they say, which will come in handy when they start charging for the parking.

-While it's a thumbs-up to the seasonal, retail 'pods' selling local nosh, it looks like Sly is slightly more of a fan of those peddling hand-crafted jewellery and maritime-themed knick-knacks.
+While it's a thumbs-up to the seasonal, retail 'pods' selling local nosh, Sly is much more of a fan of those peddling hand-crafted jewellery and maritime-themed knick-knacks.

-Part of the group that runs the Old Boathouse bistro nearby and that cookery school but what's this with the fish and chips?
+Part of the group that operates the Old Boathouse bistro nearby, and who ran the former cookery school, but what's this with the fish and chips?
 Creamed peas?
-This wooden hut might make Amble Harbour now look like San Francisco but do they think it's Thanksgiving?
+A wooden hut might make Amble Harbour now look like San Francisco but do they think it's Thanksgiving?
 Creamed peas?

-Opened by 'Big' Jack Charlton, RIP, in 2016, the menu, however, has since reverted and SlyBob are now thinking did they dream the Creamed peas?
+Opened by 'Big' Jack Charlton, RIP, in 2016, the menu, however, has reverted, and we're now thinking did we dream the Creamed peas?

-It's also handy while you wait for your Chinese takeaway, should you be self-catering, and for the Quayside Café opposite where the peas are, and always have been, strictly of the mushy variety.
+It's also handy while you wait for your Chinese takeaway, should you be self-catering, and for the Quayside Café opposite where the peas are, and ever willl be, strictly of the mushy variety.

 Amble you will, naturally, all the way to the end of the pier, nearly.

-It was known that a recent fire had almost seen to the wooden walkway but video evidence of three firemen and a big water pistol suggest it was just the local news headline that was really inflamed.
+A blaze in 2017 almost saw to the wooden walkway, but video evidence of three firemen and a big water pistol suggest it was just the local news headline that was really inflamed.

 Two piers here and the other one?

-That one's the wrong side of the River Coquet and to get there, you'll have to walk the mile-and-a-half from Warkworth and all of its attractions.
+That's the wrong side of the River Coquet, and to get there you'll have to march the mile-and-a-half from Warkworth and all of its attractions.

-Mid-19th century these breakwaters are, built to provide some additional calm for the natural harbour.
-The other one has been shortened somewhat by that often choppy North Sea but neither of them can do much about the occasional tidal surges here.
+Mid-19th century these breakwaters are, built to provide additional calm for the natural harbour.
+The other pier has been shortened somewhat by the often choppy North Sea, although neither of them can do much about the occasional tidal surges.

-Judging by the fresh seaweed on the concrete back near Bay View Cottages, the last one was about four hours ago.
+Judging by the fresh seaweed on the concrete back near Bay View Cottages, the last one was around four hours ago.

 Small, town trail courtesy of Amble Town Council.

-You'll end up doing most of it anyway without knowing anything about it but a pair of pounds from a local outlet will secure you a booklet with more information.
+You'll end up doing most of it anyway without knowing, but a pair of pounds from a local outlet will secure a booklet now that the Tourist Information has gone.

 The pier also protects a small bay, which is the preferred beach provider for many a day-tripper in July.

-There's a much better beach, just to the south, off Links Road and opposite the caravans and just about at the northernmost end of Druridge Bay.
+Just to the south off Links Road and opposite the caravans, though, a much better beach can be found at the northernmost end of Druridge Bay - thanks Antonia .

 Druridge Bay is the first place of interest, without a population, on your way up the South Northumberland coast.
 This spectacular, seven-mile stretch of sand is home to a country park with a visitor centre, herds of Highland Cattle keeping the reed beds in check and a number of small nature reserves.

 A pair of boobies and a lesser spotted pecker?
 Possibly.
-While most people are here for the beach, some of it is set aside for nuddyists.
+While most people are simply seeking the seaside, some of it is set aside for nuddyists.

 These diverse surroundings would have diversified further when they nearly put a Nuclear Power Station here in the '90s.
 The objectors won that one but were back 20 years later only this time it was opencast mining, which they went on to win as well.